 I have been living in Bristol for 11 years and I love it here.
 I own a horse called Moo, with whom I have done a bit of everything and we have lots of adventures.
 Last year she had a foal called Pablo.

 I also have 2 lovely Patterdale terriers called Beryl and Nessie.

 I graduated from the Animation degree in Newport in 2000 and moved to London in search of the bright lights, which I found in the form of a job as a Runner at Framestore.
 From there, I went on to be a Motion Tracker and then a Junior Animator and then, at last, a fully fledged Animator.

 After working on some great projects, including Buckbeak the Hippogriff in Harry Potter and the Prisoner of Azkaban, in 2005 I realised I could see some of the world as an animator, so I moved to Sydney for a year to work on Happy Feet.

 Being in Australia made me realise I had always wanted to be a cowgirl, so I got a job as a 'Jillaroo' on a cattle station in the bush for six months.
 It was very hard work, especially as there was an awful drought at the time.
 But it was a fantastic experience that will stay with me forever.

 At the end of the six months I had to say Goodbye to my new-found family, horses and dogs and I moved back to London to work on The Golden Compass at Framestore.
 I then got the opportunity to work on The Tale of Despereaux and Where The Wild Things Are.

-Although these were great projects and I learnt a great deal, I found the transition back to London very difficult and pined for the country life...
+These were great projects and I learnt a great deal, however I found the transition back to London very difficult and pined for the country life...